Motor Vehicle Operator Policy for University Vehicles

 - At-Fault Accidents and Violations

 - The University has established an Accident Review Committee (“ARC”) whose role is to determine whether it is still in the best interests of the University to permit the driver to continue to drive a University Vehicle after an accident or a Violation has occurred.
-The ARC consists of representatives from: the Office of Risk Management, Facilities Administration for Transportation, and the Department of Public Safety.
+The ARC consists of representatives from: the Office of Risk Management, Facilities Administration for Transportation, Human Resources, Safety and Health, and the Department of Public Safety.

 - The ARC meets quarterly to review the facts relating to the accident or violation to:

 - In the event of an accident: